cppchriscpp/retro-host/README.md

 [Click here](https://cppchriscpp.github.io/retro-host) to visit the website itself.
 This contains a full directory of currently supported games.

+To embed any game within a webpage, just append /embed to the url.
+You can just add this to an iframe on any old site.
+It's that easy.

 ## Contributing

 A proper contributing guide is coming in the future.
 For now, please look into the `/games` directory, and copy a